RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory

 \subsection{Overview}

-nvTCAM enables high-speed, parallel inference for tree-based models, making it a promising solution for acceleration.
+nvTCAM enables high-speed, energy-efficient inference for tree-based models, making it a promising solution for acceleration.
 However, substantial memory consumption and redundancy remain key barriers to real-world deployment, limiting its feasibility in resource-constrained environments.
 In this section, we introduce RETENTION, an end-to-end framework serving as a crucial component to enable practical and resource-efficient acceleration of tree-based model inference with nvTCAM.
 It addresses the challenges by (1) minimizing model complexity through \textit{purity threshold pruning} and (2) enhancing memory utilization by introducing an optimized tree mapping scheme with two data placement strategies, namely \textit{occurrence-based double reordering (ODR)} and \textit{similarity-based path clustering (SPC)}.
 Fig.~\ref{fig:overview} presents an overview of RETENTION, detailing its key components and their interactions.
 The following sections elaborate on the philosophy and implementation of each component, concluding with a discussion on the generalizability of RETENTION to ACAM.